Pishonhi/Pishonhi/README.md

 Ability upgrade

 Tokenomics
 The initial supply of SET is 10,000,000.
 There are 100,000 SET minted per 24 hours for staking pools.
-JUMPN members have the right to vote for daily output of SET one week after SWIMN farm released.
+SWIMN members have the right to vote for daily output of SET one week after SWIMN farm released.

 SWN
 Tokenomics